kasimiraula/dependency-logger/README.md

 ## Dependency inspector
 This is a Python Flask application that shows package dependencies through HTML pages.
 The content is generated from */var/lib/dpkg/status* file found in Debian and Ubuntu systems.
 A demo version of the application is running in https://dependency-inspector.herokuapp.com/

+sidenote: The implementation is a trad REST client-server application due to short development time.

 ### Running the application locally
   - Download the project and make sure you have Python>=3.7 installed locally.
 It is recommended that you create a specific python (or conda) environment before following to the next step.
 Read more about python environments here https://docs.python.org/3/library/venv.html
   - After creating and activating an environment for the project (or deciding not to do so) navigate to the project root and run